- Jun 18, 2018

 You probably don’t have the time or expertise to create your own music, and seeking permission from an artist or label for every song you want to use isn’t very feasible.
 That leaves using public domain songs or finding royalty free music.
 The music in the public domain is very limited, though it can be cost effective if you have a lot of patience and don’t mind digging for needles in a haystack.

 For most filmmakers, the best option is to work with a company that specializes in stock music.
-At Soundstripe, we offer monthly and yearly subscriptions that allow our members to use every song in our growing music library.
+At Soundstripe, we offer monthly and yearly subscriptions that allow our members to use every song in our growing stock music, video, and SFX library.
 We deal with all the music licensing and permissions, so that the only thing you have to worry about is finding the perfect music for your videos!

 To display this right margin box: